Our Puppy Allocation Process.

 So you see, at 6 weeks we really now have enough information to confidently match puppies to families.
 We allocate first to those who have paid their full booking fee and deposit.
 At this time you are welcome to visit your puppy and to take photos.
-If you live in Australia your puppy will be ready to go to you at 9 weeks of age with plenty of information on puppy care, along with a vaccination card and desexing certificate.
+If you live in Australia your puppy will be ready to go to you at 9 weeks of age with a Ridgy Didge booklet of information on puppy care, along with a vet vaccination card.

 We are planning a number of litters this year, but there are many people already waiting.
-So, if you would like to adopt a Ridgy Didge Australian Cobberdogs in 2018, please read our Adoption Process information, submit an Adoption Form early so you will be on our waitlist and there's less chance of you being disappointed.
+If you would like to adopt a Ridgy Didge Australian Cobberdog, please read our Adopting a Puppy information, before you continue the adoption process.
 For more information, pm us on Facebook, or contact us at our website.
 Like and follow us on Facebook to keep up to date with ongoing puppy news and announcements.